fridde/OilSandsDatabase/README.md

 * Choose _Production by Project_
 * Download _all_ pages as `html` into one folder
 * Open your console, navigate to the folder using `cd "path\to\folder"`, and merge all files into one using `copy *.html collected.txt`
+* When editing the source, use the button _htmlToCsv_ to easily convert to a csv-table.

 ### Energy Statistics Handbook